 "the modern Assyrians" claim exists between them and the ancients by

-original Christian churches and rites of Western Asia, the
+Of the original Christian churches and rites of Western Asia, the

 "Nestorian" Church, formally known as the Church of The East (and as The

 Assyrian Church of the East since 1976), was one of the only two

-churches--the other being the Armenian Orthodox Church--to grow outside the Roman
+churches--the other being the Armenian Orthodox Church--to grow outside

-missions in the 19th century, some writers took the
+Western Protestant missions in the 19th century, some writers took the

 position that the use of the name Nestorian in reference to these

-Christians went back only to the 17th century when a considerable number of them reconciled
+Christians went back only to the 17th century when a considerable number

 authors, they were known as Nasturiyun or al-Nasara al-Nasturiyah